lglearn/WebKit-tutorials-examples/WebKit2_webextension_minimal_example/README.md

 For the purpose of the example, the URL "http://www.google.com" &amp; all the request starting by "data" (usually images) are blocked.

 When running the programs you should see these messages (notice the [REJECTED] strings).
-If more than one Web-Extension file (.so) is present, there will be several set of messages.
+If more than one Web-Extension file (.so) is present, there will be several sets of messages.

 ```
 $ ./webkit2_webextension_minimal_gui